krxdow/TestRedirection/README.md

 In oder to have simple example, I don't add a Github provider.

 For the moment, I add the callback option to the signin function in my login page.
+But it's not the best solution. because like this login page is not reusable to go to another protected page.

 ```html
 // pages/login.vue